Endicott, New York: IBM

 The expansion of IBM-Endicott beginning in the 1940s resulted in some residential development north and west of the original Endicott street grid, but its major effect was the transformation of the then semi-rural sites of Endwell (to the immediate east) and Vestal (to the immediate south) into the large residential areas they are today.
 IBM employment in the region peaked at approximately 16,000 in the mid-1980s.

 IBM's own expansion in this period was the construction of large research and development centers in the Glendale section of the town of Union (3 mi to the west, now occupied by State of New York offices) and in Owego (9 mi to the west, now owned by Lockheed Martin).
 By the mid-1960s, most IBM workers in the region worked at these sites.
 A circuit board fabricating plant was built on North Street adjacent to the original factory complex in the mid-1960s.

 After the Second World War, IBM corporate headquarters moved to Armonk, New York, and new research and manufacturing sites were established throughout the United States and overseas.
 In 2002, IBM sold the aging Endicott manufacturing site to local investors.
-IBM now leases several buildings in the complex, and employment is currently estimated at 600–800.
-These jobs are entirely in research and development, and there is no longer any manufacturing at IBM-Endicott.
+IBM leased several buildings in the complex, and employment was estimated at 600–800 in 2012.
+The jobs were entirely in research and development.
+By 2023, less than 50 people worked at IBM-Endicott and the company closed the last of their facilities in October, 2023.
+Much of the IBM factories in Endicott are abandoned and in ruins and have severely diminished the quality of life in recent years in the area.
+The village has also lost a significant amount of revenue that manufacturing generated and has greatly contributed towards Broome County becoming one of the poorest counties in New York.
+The IBM facilities were purchased by BAE Systems inc, who now operate a circuit card and hybrid drive manufacturing operation.

 There are six properties or districts in Endicott that are listed on the National Register of Historic Places.
 These include two carousels.
 For more information, see National Register of Historic Places listings in Broome County, New York.

 The Triple Cities College, a branch of Syracuse University, was started in Endicott in 1946, using buildings donated by IBM and Endicott-Johnson.
 The college became Harpur College once it was adopted into the SUNY system, and moved to its present location in Vestal, where it is now known as Binghamton University (BU).
 BU has seen rapid expansion from 2000 onward and now has a secondary campus in downtown Binghamton.
 While originally associated with BU, the Cider Mill Playhouse now serves as an independent community theatre in Endicott.